Proverbs 22:3 “A prudent man foresees evil and hides himself, But the simple pass on and are punished.”

 Proverbs 13:20 “He that walketh with wise men shall be wise: but a companion of fools shall be destroyed.”

 Watching the wise in their ways is a good method for growing yourself.
 As a young man and even today I look for men who are grounded in wisdom.
-Bouncing thoughts off them, watching how they live, and how they react to trouble are lessons I use to grow myself.
+Bouncing thoughts off them, watching how they live, and how they react to trouble are lessons I use for growth in myself.
 My father-in-law was a man I used to spend a lot of time watching.
 He was highly esteemed for his godly character and the ways he modeled his faith.
-His examples were how I learned godliness as a young married man.
-My father is likewise a man of faith and his wisdom and temperance were qualities I sought to grow in myself.
+His examples were one way I learned godliness as a young married man.
+My father is likewise a man of faith and his wisdom and temperance were qualities I sought to grow by also.

 If we want to have the vision necessary to recognize evil when it appears, we have to have the tools that are useful for seeing clearly.

 If you lack the tools necessary for wise living, they can still be learned.
 You don’t learn from a novice, you learn from the experienced.
-Those who have gone before us, who have already learned from their mistakes can give us the insight they have gleaned through the years.
+Those who have gone before us, who have already learned from their mistakes can give us insight into the wisdom they have gleaned through the years.